Graymizu/CSC174-Assignment09/README_BC_.txt

   Database- change the formatting from the last group.
 I organized them by cats.
 Every cat has 3 questions and all the types of 		questions have the same number.
   	Made this decision because it makes it much more admin friendly to edit and quickly see which questions they need to update.
 	And also added all the new checkboxes and different cat breeds onto the database to match the html and other documents.
+  Created the "user" database based off the login code that was already uploaded.